-After Mavi dissappears, Niccolo begins a relationship with Ida (Christine Boisson), a young actress who is emotionally honest and who knows that Niccolo isn't right for her, but cannot help herself.
+After Mavi disappears, Niccolo begins a relationship with Ida (Christine Boisson), a young actress who is emotionally honest and who knows that Niccolo isn’t right for her, but cannot help herself.
 They try and pursue each other while Niccolo is still hung up on Mavi.

 Niccolo thinks he knows what is takes to be in a relationship, but it becomes evident that with his many years of experience he is truly just as emotionally young as the women he pursues.

-Filmmaker Michelangelo Antonioni does not pander to his audeince when it comes to the realness and rawness of his characters especially in the sex scenes.
+Filmmaker Michelangelo Antonioni does not pander to his audience when it comes to the realness and rawness of his characters especially in the sex scenes.
 There is no soft lighting or gentle caresses in this film.
-The sex scenes are honest and almost uncomfortable as if the viewer had happened upon someone's private bedroom and just stayed there watching.
+The sex scenes are honest and almost uncomfortable as if the viewer had happened upon someone’s private bedroom and just stayed there watching.

 Antonioni uses nature and the outdoors as a stark juxtaposition to the the city.
 Each time Niccolo gets too close emotionally he takes each woman out to different parts of the outdoors.
 Mavi he takes to the country and Ida he takes to the sea.
 Each time he is trying to show them the stillness within himself, the quietness that he does not know how to express in the city.
 Nature also plays a key role in the film’s most famous scene where Antonioni uses fog as not just a set piece but also as a symbol.